medialab/xan/docs/cmd/groupby.md

     xan groupby --functions

 groupby options:
+    --keep <cols>           Keep this selection of columns, in addition to the ones representing groups, in the output.
+Only values from the first seen row per group will be kept.
     -S, --sorted            Use this flag to indicate that the file is already sorted on the group columns, in which case the command will be able to considerably optimize memory usage.